abdelrahmansamy123/News-App/README.md

 ## **News App**📰
+A news app made with Kotlin in Android.
+[NewsAPI](https://newsapi.org/) is used for this app.
 ## **Overview**
 Kotlin-based Android news app helps users stay up-to-date on the latest headlines.
 ## **Features :**